ThaBeanBoy/cpp-compile/readme.md

 ## <u> Prerequisite </u>

+1. You will need the latest version of Mingw-w64 which you can get from [here](https://www.msys2.org/), and follow the installation guide.
-1. The backbone of this cli is [Node JS](https://nodejs.org/en/), <span style="color: red">without it, this cli will not work</span>. here's a link to download node js, [download Node JS](https://nodejs.org/en/download/)
+2. The backbone of this cli is [Node JS](https://nodejs.org/en/), <span style="color: red">without it, this cli will not work</span>. here's a link to download node js, [download Node JS](https://nodejs.org/en/download/)
-2. Another thing you'll needm is to [NPM](https://www.npmjs.com/).
+3. Another thing you'll needm is to [NPM](https://www.npmjs.com/).
 You could say, this allows you to install the cli globally, that way, you can just use **cpp-comp** in any directory. you don't have to download npm, it comes with node js fam.

 ## <u> Installation </u>